 - Document ROI from directory investments to guide future resource allocation

-By taking a planned, forward-looking approach to directory management, you’ll not only maintain a strong reputation today but position your business for success as the digital directory ecosystem continues to evolve.
+Take a planned, forward-looking approach to directory management and you’ll keep a strong reputation now while setting your business up for whatever the directory ecosystem becomes next.